Meshtastic

 It may feel redundant to include names in the messages, but this ensures all parties have the node name available.
 Node lists typically only remember the 100 most recent node names and this is easy to exceed in high mesh-density areas.

-At the end of the net, send your results to the meshtastic discord channel (list of who was heard, their location, your location).
+At the end of the net, send your results to the Meshtastic discord channel (list of who was heard, their location, your location).

 Member Projects